jonrcrowell/markdown-cheatsheet/mdcheatsheet.md

 [<img alt="Cross on mountain: click to see larger" src="http://unsplash.it/50/50?image=1000">](http://unsplash.it/750/750?image=1000)

-## List, nesting, bullets and numbers
+## Lists, nesting, bullets and numbers

 Unordered lists can be created by prefixing your lines of text with a hyphen, a plus sign, or an asterisk.
 I used a hyphen as a prefix for these soccer teams, but when I saved my file, prettier or some other plugin converted them to asterisks, which is fine with me.